eminencegrs/coding-challenges/README.md

 # Welcome to the Coding Challenges Repository! 🚀

-This repository is a consolidated collection of solutions to various coding challenges from platforms such as HackerRank, LeetCode, etc.
+This repository is a consolidated collection of solutions to popular coding challenges.

 ### Statuses